paglobal/augmented-tabflow/README.md

 -
 - implement a feature to export tab or tab group to any arbitrary bookmark folder in `Other Bookmarks` and/or `Reading List`
-- consider adding button to "look inside" tab groups and import individual tabs
+- consider adding button to "look inside" tab groups and import individual tabs -
-- (maybe) implement search for sessions and tabs (already implemented in browser for tabs)
-- (maybe) implement ability to sort sessions alphabetically or by date added -
 - break large files into smaller files (look at `NavigateDialog.tsx` and `tabGroupTreeContent.tsx`)
 - use `Array<T>` to type arrays